odahu/odahu-packager/packagers/odahuflow/packager/triton/README.md

 version: 1
 ```
 - `conda.yaml` for Python backend.
 If conda-file detected, new conda env is created and used for model training.
-- Any other arbitrary files will be copied and put next to model file.
+- Any other arbitrary files will be copied and put next to the model file.

 ## Triton Pipeline